mwhooker/jones/README.md

    * Updated Kazoo to 1.12.1
    * Rewrote the ZKNodeMap class to serialize to json instead of the legacy format.
       * the code is smart enough to update the map format on the fly, but I advise you to test on your set up, first.

-### 1.1.0

-    * Changed default ZK_CONNECTION_STRING to assume a local zk instance.
-    * Ensure zk path exists on run.
-    * Change the nodemap structure to json.
-This change should be backwards compatible.

 ## Screenshot
 ![Example](http://mwhooker.github.com/jones/docs/img/testservice.png)